Research course

 Biomedical scientists want to minimise the impact of diseases for humans and humankind.
 Smart, global visionaries are needed who want to solve health care issues in the lab and in the field.

 Radboud University's degree in Biomedical Sciences aims to educate the best biomedical scientists with not just a thorough understanding of the molecular, individual and population aspects of human health and disease, but also by giving them skills in unique areas of expertise.
-The programme has a broad focus ranging from infectious disease to toxicology; epidemiology to immunology; and medical neuroscience to disease like cancer.
+The programme has a broad focus ranging from infectious disease to toxicology; epidemiology to immunology; health technology assessment to clinical human movement sciences; and medical neuroscience to diseases like cancer.

 The programme gives students the opportunity to construct their own study plan based on personal academic and professional interests.
-Students choose one of three specialisations belonging to one of the research institutes and combine that with one of three career profiles.
-The research institute will be your learning environment, and a mentor of the institute will help you design your programme.
+Students choose one (or two) of seven specialisations:

 What will you learn?

-• Gain a solid base in research methodology, statistics and biostatistics, laboratory research and communication skills.
+• You will gain a solid base in research methodology, statistics and biostatistics, laboratory research and communication skills.

-• Get an understanding of health care issues and biomedical research are placed in contexts of research and patient care.
+• You will get an understanding of health care issues and biomedical research are placed in contexts of research and patient care.

 • Learn to design, conduct and present your own research.